isthisthat/negaca_grav/user/pages/05.payment/payment.md

 * 11:40am: duration 10 mins:children Maculele' presentation
 * 12:00am: duration 30 mins: longer break for children
 * 12:30am: duration 1hour: Batizado children: where each children will play a 1-2minutes Capoeira game with one/two Mestres (depending on the level of the children's belt) and get their belt (cordao) and certificate.
 At each belt (cordao) group of children a photo will be taken, as well as one group photo per each class of training.

+### Student Payment

+Instructions:
+1. Adults, please choose "not getting a belt".
+Other options are disabled but you will be able to pay the difference corresponding to your new level (if any) after the event.
+2. Children/Parents, please speak to your instructor and choose the appropriate option.
+3. Choose your training location from the drop-down menu: Cambridge, Saffron Walden or Stapleford.
+4. Enter the student's name and complete your payment.
+If you're a parent paying for multiple children, please repeat the process for each child.